Hearing Loss

 An ear exam will be done.
 It may include:

-- Weber test or Rinne test to find out which type of hearing loss you may have
+• Weber test or Rinne test to find out which type of hearing loss the person has

 Images may be taken of the ears and surrounding structures.
 This can be done with:

-The electrical response of your brain to sound may be tested.
+The electrical response of the brain to sound may be tested.
 This can be done with brain stem auditory evoked response testing.

 Treatments